-Investments in subsidiaries - disposals during the year
+Investments in subsidiaries - disposals

-On 4 December 2020, the Company, via its wholly owned Subsidiary, APQ Corporate Services Limited, sold its investment in GEO Strategic Partners Limited, a company registered in the Isle of Man.
+On 4 December 2020, the Company, via its wholly owned Subsidiary, APQ Corporate Services, sold its investment in GEO Strategic Partners Limited, a company registered in the Isle of Man.
 GEO Strategic Partners Limited was not consolidated and was recognised as an investment at fair value through profit or loss as part of the valuation of APQ Corporate Services Limited.